Nao Hibino: Playing style

 Hibino prefers an aggressive style of play.
-After defeating Hsieh Su-wei in the quarter-final at the 2019 Japan Women's Open, she described the match as 70 percent defense and 30 percent offense but stated that she has to be more aggressive.
+After defeating Hsieh Su-wei in the quarterfinal at the 2019 Japan Women's Open, she described the match as 70 percent defense and 30 percent offense but stated that she has to be more aggressive.
 After defeating compatriot Misaki Doi in the final of the same tournament, Doi stated: "She has strong backhand but she was also using her forehand to structure points well giving me very little chance to play my game."
 Hibino can also be effective at the net to fend off a powerful strike from the player and secure a volley winner.
 One of the signatures of her style of play is the use of drop shots.
 She prefers hardcourts, but her favorite tournament is Wimbledon that is played on grass.

-Coach

-Since 2012, she has been coached by Japanese former player Eiji Takeuchi.

 Apparel and equipment

 Hibino has been sponsored by Le Coq Sportif for clothing.
 She uses a Yonex VCore 100 racket.